repco-org/repco/docs/intro.md

 In summary, Repco is a decentralized and secure repository management system that provides a simple way to store, manage, and share content across different platforms and devices.

-### TLDR:

-Repco is a system for managing and storing content using a distributed and decentralized data structure called an **IPLD merkle tree**.

-The system uses a **keypair as the primary identifier** for a repository, and each commit in a repository is signed to provide authenticity.

-The content of a repository can be **imported or exported using CAR streams**.

-External data providers can be integrated into Repco through **datasources that are implemented as plugins**.

-The system can be **managed through a command line interface**.

-There is also a simple **frontend for visualizing and creating playlists**.

-The core logic of Repco is implemented in the repco-core module, and the **GraphQL API is generated using PostGraphile** in the repco-graphql module.

 ## What’s next?

 The next chapter of the project involves **extending a data model (RDDM**) with proper **file storage** and implementing three storage providers with different capabilities: l**ocal roots, S3, and IPFS.**